 Although it's probably possible to round the edges of angular gravel by putting it in a tumbler, most pea gravel is harvested from water beds, where it has been slowly smoothed and rounded by the elements.
 Because it's basically composed of river rock, pea gravel can take a variety of shapes, although most stones are generally round, oblong or triangular.
 Pea gravel comes in a range of colors including rust brown, white, gray and translucent depending on the types of minerals from which the rocks have formed.

 Pea gravel is so-named because most of the stones are roughly the size and shape of a pea.
-Sizes range from 1/8 to 3/8 inches in diameter, but because the gravel has a natural source, there may be some larger stones mixed in.
-It's possible to find beach pebbles that range in size from 3/8 inches all the way to 4 and 5 inches, and these also make useful landscape material for mulch and decoration, but they aren't technically pea gravel, and they are usually filtered out.
+Sizes range from 1/8 to 3/8 inch in diameter, but because the gravel has a natural source, there may be some larger stones mixed in.
+It's possible to find beach pebbles that range in size from 3/8 inch all the way to 4 and 5 inches, and these also make useful landscape material for mulch and decoration, but they aren't technically pea gravel, and they are usually filtered out.

 Best Uses for Pea Gravel